 Yet, this is to force James within a modern paradigm, where the sacredness of monarchy is downplayed.
 It overlooks his record as a king in exile who was capable of successive, dramatic reinventions: the grim, inflexible warlord turned ascetic; the maladroit politician exalted by religious principle; and – at the end – the towering wig, the silks and satins were abandoned for the sack-cloth and spiked-belt of the penitent, while his beard was permitted to grow long, like that of a Capuchin monk.
 Denied his earthly kingdoms, he finally settled upon attaining a heavenly crown and was venerated by the Jacobites as a saint.

 The Jacobite movement was his own, powerful, creation.
 It was one that played upon the heart as much as the head.
-It commanded the devotion of an influential minority within British and Irish society to give up their estates and riches in order to follow him, to immortalise his name in art works, print and song – and to shed their blood for him at the battles of the Boyne and Dunkeld and at the massacre of Glencoe.
+It commanded the devotion of an influential minority within British and Irish society to give up their estates and riches in order to follow him, to immortalise his name in art works, print and song – and to shed their blood for him at the battle of the Boyne and Dunkeld and at the massacre of Glencoe.

 The King of Poland?